helenhelu/RelativeValuationWithMachineLearning/README.md

 ## Suggested background

-You will need to be very comfortable in Stata and Python, and familiar with machine learning (especially LightGBM and SHAP), experienced working with Compustat and CRSP data, have a reasonable background in accounting/finance/economics and some basic linear algebra.
+You will need to be comfortable in Stata and Python, and familiar with machine learning (especially LightGBM and SHAP), experienced working with Compustat and CRSP data, have a reasonable background in accounting/finance/economics and some basic linear algebra.
 Or you should be a team that covers all these bases.

-## Source data
+## Source data for running the code

-All source data should be located in /source
+See [source](source) for source data we can share.

 We use Compustat annual and quarterly for accounting data, CRSP for market data and SDC platinum for IPO data.
 This is proprietary data we can't share, so you will need to bring your own.